DonkeyMobile/donkey-assessment/data-scientist-assignment.md

 3. Must be possible to run the locally

 ## Description
-Create bash script to install Apache Airflow locally.
+1. Create bash script to install and run Apache Airflow locally.
-Write a DAG to process data from MongoDB to MySQL.
+2. Write a DAG to process data from MongoDB to MySQL.

-Write a SQL query to retrieve which group is the most active and which user is the most active.
+3. Write a SQL query to retrieve which group is the most active and which user is the most active.
+4. Make a pull request containing the bash script, DAG and SQL query, and assign the PR to us.

 ## Context
 To help you start we have prepared a dockerized MongoDb and a dockerized MySQL database.